Chandraprakash Umapathy, MDGastroenterology

 Count on researchers at University Health to bring advances and innovations to care for you and future transplant patients.
 We want to treat your condition and improve your quality of life.

-Family & Friends Support
+Family and Friends Support

 Family support is vital throughout your treatment, surgery, recovery and follow-up care.
 You’ll get the best transplant outcome when you have a strong support system.
 That means you’ll need family or friends who are willing and available to drive you to and from your appointments and take care of you before and after your transplant.